Brad Zaun: 2022

+2024

+In the 2024 Iowa Senate election, he was unseated by Democrat Matt Blake.

 Legal difficulties

 On February 19, 2021, Zaun was found with a handgun at the Des Moines International Airport.
 The Des Moines Police Department confirmed that the gun was found on the Republican senator during his screening.
 Police said Zaun does have a permit to carry.
 Zaun was cited for violating Iowa ordinance 22-55.